 Chef Jorge Vallejo, whose resume includes time at Pujol and Noma in Copenhagen, opened Quintonil in 2012 with his wife, Alejandra Flores.

-I invited a friend to join me for the tasting menu, and we both enjoyed it, though we agreed Pujol was the better of the two restaurants.
+I invited a friend to join me for the tasting menu, and we both enjoyed it; however, we agreed that Pujol was the better of the two restaurants.

-I had planned to return in March to give it another shot, this time for lunch, so the lighting was better, however world events put those plans on hold.
+I had planned to return in March 2020 to give it another shot; however, world events put those plans on hold.
+In 2024, Quintonil ranked #9 in Latin America, and in 2025, it reached #3 on The World's 50 Best Restaurants.

 Sud 777